Monochromatization of $e^+e^-$ colliders with a large crossing angle: Concluding remarks

-In conclusion, a new method of monochromatization of \epem\ collisions is being proposed, which works at large crossing angles ($\thetac \gtrsim $0.3--0.5 rad) and allows high luminosities due to reduced collision effects (as in the crab-waist collision scheme).
+In conclusion, a new method of monochromatization of \epem\ collisions is being proposed, which works at large crossing angles ($\thetac \gtrsim $ 0.3--0.5 rad) and allows high luminosities due to reduced collision effects (as in the crab-waist collision scheme).
 The contribution of the beam energy spread to the invariant mass is compensated by introducing an appropriate energy--angle correlation at the IP.
-This method requires an energy dispersion in the quadrupoles, at the IP it is equal to zero.
-The main problem of this method is the increase of the horizontal emittance due to synchrotron radiation in quadrupole magnets, which limits its applicability to $2E_0 \lesssim 10 \gev$.
-There are other problems, such as the influence of the detector field, which can be overcome but require non-standard solutions.
-The achievable invariant-mass spread is $\sigma_W/W \sim (3\text{--}5) \times 10^{-6}$, which is about 100 times better than at the past and existing \epem\ storage rings.
-There are two main directions in particle physics: higher energies---or very high luminosities at relatively low energies.
+The resulting horizontal angular spread is rather large which limits applicability of the method to $2E_0 \lesssim 10 \gev$.
+The achievable invariant-mass spread is $\sigma_W/W \sim (0.5\text{--}1) \times 10^{-5}$, which is about 50-100 times better than at the past and existing \epem\ storage rings.
 Monochromatization is a very natural next step in the development of the next generation of luminosity-frontier colliders.
 It can increase by several orders of magnitude the effective luminosity in the study of rare decays or looking for narrow states with a small $\Gamma_{\epem}$.
 The full potential of this method can be realized at the very narrow $\Upsilon(nS)$ resonances as well as at lower energies, where a lot of interesting physics is also present.
-This paper is just the beginning; the next step toward realistic projects requires the efforts of accelerator designers.
+For example, one can observe and study the tauonium (bound state $\tau^+\tau^-$).
+The next step toward realistic projects requires the efforts of accelerator designers.